1 of 3

 Double Filtration Plasmapheresis

-Treatment
+Treatment process

 Double Filtration Plasmapheresis (DFPP, Double Filtration Apheresis):